-13.1.11 - Clutch Usage (for Manual Transmission)
+Clutch Usage (for manual transmission)

-Always use clutch to shift.
+- · Use clutch to shift, when needed.

-Double-clutch if vehicle is equipped with nonsynchronized transmission.
+- Double-clutch when shifting, if necessary.

-Do not rev or lug the engine.
+- · Do not rev or lug the engine.

-Do not ride clutch to control speed, coast with the clutch depressed, or "pop" the clutch.
+- Do not ride clutch to control speed, coast with the clutch depressed, or "pop" the clutch.

-13.1.12 - Gear Usage (for Manual Transmission)
+Gear Usage (for manual transmission)

-Do not grind or clash gears.

-Select gear that does not rev or lug engine.

-Do not shift in turns and intersections.
+- · Do not grind or clash gears. - Select gear that does not rev or lug engine. - Do not shift on railroad tracks.
+Be sure both the power unit and trailer(s) have cleared the tracks before shifting.

-13.1.13 - Brake Usage
+Brake Usage

-Do not ride or pump brake.

-Do not brake harshly.
+- · Do not ride or pump brake. - Do not brake harshly.
 Brake smoothly using steady pressure.